Austinbolinger/PRISM_Bolinger/README.md

 This is the ALU test bench code. https://github.com/Austinbolinger/PRISM_Bolinger/blob/master/ALU_testbench.vhd

 This is the Datapath test bench code. https://github.com/Austinbolinger/PRISM_Bolinger/blob/master/Datapath_testbench.vhd

+The test bench results for the datapath are super extensive.
+I only checked a few of the results with the same type of logic I used to code the datapath.
+I would randomly click somewhere on the results and analysis the outcome.

 The test results for the datapath looked like this.
 ![test bench](https://github.com/Austinbolinger/PRISM_Bolinger/blob/master/datapathtestbench.JPG?raw=true "Test Bench")